In my experience, building a successful business team is very, very challenging. Especially for an entrepreneur.

 When I started with my first business it was just me: a lot of work, a lot of fun and the business went wherever I wanted it to go.
 No one to blame if it went wrong and a hero when it worked out.
 ‘All in’ was the motto.
 And it worked.

-After a while the work started piling up and I struggled providing the service I wanted to provide.
+After a while, the work started piling up and I struggled to provide the service I wanted to provide.
 I tried getting some help, but then I had even less time, having to train and monitor that person as well.
 It wasn’t easy and ended in the business going down.
 I just burned out and lost control.

 Knowing when and who to ask

 Skip forward 20 years.
 Yes, that is the time it took me to get it.
 It wasn’t by chance either, but out of necessity.
 That is the time when I met my mentor and when I asked the question: *How do you run a successful team?*

 His response was the question: *Do you want to run a successful team?*

 I thought this was a stupid question.
 If I didn’t want to run a successful team, then I wouldn’t be asking the question in the first place.
 But then it daunted on me.
 Do I really?
 Or do I just want someone to help me run a successful business?
 Is my focus on the business or on the team?

 At that time I learned that being a great team leader requires dedication to the team and the will to make the team successful.
 It requires to trust the team that they can do an amazing job in running the day to day functions of the business and that there is no need for me to interfere.
 It requires a change of job from the person who is running the business to the person who is running the team.

 Not only was this a real eye-opener but also a really scary thought at the same time.
 What happens if the team isn’t good enough?
 Will my business go down?
 How can I control this?
 And what do I do if it doesn’t work?
 At the time the thought freaked me out.